 Focusing on the development of livestock in the Budget, The Government has various upgrade plans set in place.

-The Budget aims to double milk processing capacity to 108 MT from 53.5 MT by 2025.
-Artificial insemination is planned to be increased to 70% from the present 30% to increase livestock population.
+The Agriculture Budget 2020 aims to double milk processing capacity to 108 MT from 53.5 MT by 2025.
+Artificial insemination is planned to be increased to 70% from the present 30% to increase the livestock population.
 To develop fodder farms, Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA) will be dovetailed as part of the plan.
-The Budget also aims at eliminating Foot and Mouth Disease, Brucellosis in cattle and Peste Des Petits Ruminants (PPR) in sheep and goats by 2025.
+The Budget also aims at eliminating Foot and Mouth Disease, Brucellosis in cattle, and Peste Des Petits Ruminants (PPR) in sheep and goats by 2025.

 The new decade brings hope, and so does the Union Budget in providing a better tomorrow for the Indian farmer.
 Implementation of the proposed plans will hold the key to making this dream a reality.

 To learn more talk to our Solution Expert today!References: